Technetium: Irreproducible results

-Periodisches System der Elemente (Periodic system of the elements) (1904–1945, now at the Gdańsk University of Technology): lack of elements: polonium ^{84}Po (though discovered as early as in 1898 by Maria Sklodowska-Curie), astatine ^{85}At (1940, in Berkeley), francium ^{87}Fr (1939, in France), neptunium ^{93}Np (1940, in Berkeley) and other actinides and lanthanides.
-Uses old symbols for: argon ^{18}Ar (here: A), technetium ^{43}Tc (Ma, masurium), xenon ^{54}Xe (X), radon ^{86}Rn (Em, emanation).
+Periodisches System der Elemente (Periodic system of the elements) (1904–1945, now at the Gdańsk University of Technology): lack of elements: polonium _{84}Po (though discovered as early as in 1898 by Maria Sklodowska-Curie), astatine _{85}At (1940, in Berkeley), francium _{87}Fr (1939, in France), neptunium _{93}Np (1940, in Berkeley) and other actinides and lanthanides.
+Uses old symbols for: argon _{18}Ar (here: A), technetium _{43}Tc (Ma, masurium), xenon _{54}Xe (X), radon _{86}Rn (Em, emanation).

 German chemists Walter Noddack, Otto Berg, and Ida Tacke reported the discovery of element 75 and element 43 in 1925, and named element 43 masurium (after Masuria in eastern Prussia, now in Poland, the region where Walter Noddack's family originated).
 This name caused significant resentment in the scientific community, because it was interpreted as referring to a series of victories of the German army over the Russian army in the Masuria region during World War I; as the Noddacks remained in their academic positions while the Nazis were in power, suspicions and hostility against their claim for discovering element 43 continued.

 The group bombarded columbite with a beam of electrons and deduced element 43 was present by examining X-ray emission spectrograms.
 The wavelength of the X-rays produced is related to the atomic number by a formula derived by Henry Moseley in 1913.
 The team claimed to detect a faint X-ray signal at a wavelength produced by element 43.
 Later experimenters could not replicate the discovery, and it was dismissed as an error.
 Still, in 1933, a series of articles on the discovery of elements quoted the name masurium for element 43.
 Some more recent attempts have been made to rehabilitate the Noddacks' claims, but they are disproved by Paul Kuroda's study on the amount of technetium that could have been present in the ores they studied: it could not have exceeded 3 × ×10^−11 μg/kg of ore, and thus would have been undetectable by the Noddacks' methods.